awsdocs/amazon-connect-admin-guide/doc_source/update-instance-settings.md

 1. \(Optional\) To enable customers to call into your contact center, choose **I want to handle incoming calls with Amazon Connect**\.

 1. \(Optional\) To enable outbound calling from your contact center, choose **I want to make outbound calls with Amazon Connect**\.

+1. \(Optional\) To enable agents to hear pre\-connection audio such as busy signals or "This phone number has been disconnected and is no longer in service," choose **I want to enable early media**\.

 1. Choose **Save**\.